peteroupc/peteroupc.github.io/graphics.md

     * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

 3. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 Texture rendering supports flips and repeats on either or both axes.
-A texture's maximum image size, in kibibytes, is equal to 3/4 the larger screen dimension.
+The width and height of each texture must be a power of 2.
+A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 4. Depth tests, clear colors, and fog colors are supported.
 5. The 3D graphics buffer's resolution is the same as the screen resolution.